hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evald.rst

 .. option:: --m_cdt <TEXT:FILE>

    Path to CSV file containing the masking conditions.
-Each condition consists in a string and can be specified on observed streamflow or on time indices.
+Each condition consists in a string and can be specified on observed streamflow values/statistics (mean, median, quantile), or on time indices.
 If provided in combination with *t_msk*, the latter takes precedence.
 If not provided and neither is *t_msk*, no subset is performed.
 If provided, as many conditions as they are observed time series must be provided.

    .. important::